-The following factors are those which are the most applicable to the Company.
-The discussion which follows is not inclusive of all potential risks.
-Risk management is an ongoing exercise upon which the Company spends a substantial amount of time.
-While it is not possible to eliminate all of the risks inherent in the exploration, mining, production, transportation and delivery of aggregates business, the Company strives to manage these risks, to the greatest extent possible, to ensure that its assets are protected.
+The risk factors set out below are which are the most applicable to the Corporation; however, these risks are not exhaustive and should not be taken as a complete summary or description of all the risks associated with the Corporation's business and its industry.
+Risk management is an ongoing exercise upon which the Corporation spends a substantial amount of time.
+While it is not possible to eliminate all of the risks inherent in its business, the Corporation strives to manage these risks to the greatest extent possible.